ZweWaiYan/Coffee/README.md

-Colt Steele - Coffee
+Coffee
 --------------------
-This is a demo project from the The Web Developer Bootcamp 2024.
+This is a demo project from the The Web Developer Bootcamp 2024 (Colt Steele).

 Overview
 --------------------